-For SMAP implementation of the SCA, values of h, b, and ω will be provided by means of a land cover look up table (an example is in Table 3 - note that the most current set of SMAP parameters used in routine processing will be available for download from NSIDC post-launch as the L2_SM_P team works to calibrate the model parameters throughout the intensive cal/val phase of the mission).
+For SMAP implementation of the SCA, the polarization mixing factor Q was set equal to zero, while the values of h, b, and $\omega$ will be provided by means of a land cover-based look up table (an example is in Table 3 - note that the most current set of SMAP parameters used in routine processing will be available for download from NSIDC post-launch as the L2\SM\P team works to calibrate the model parameters throughout the cal/val phase of the mission).
 The vegetation water content can be estimated using several ancillary data sources (Section 6.3).
-For SMAP, the baseline approach utilizes a set of land cover-based equations to estimate VWC from values of the Normalized Difference Vegetation Index (NDVI) (an index derived from visible-near infrared reflectance data from the EOS MODIS instruments now and the NPP/JPSS VIIRS instrument in the SMAP time frame) (see Equation 18).
-The τ - ω parameters are derived from information in the refereed literature, from past experiences and analyses conducted by the SMAP team, and from informal discussions with subject matter experts [11, 12, 15, and others].
+For SMAP, the baseline approach utilizes a set of land cover-based equations to estimate VWC from values of the Normalized Difference Vegetation Index (NDVI) (an index derived from visible-near infrared reflectance data from the EOS MODIS instruments now and the JPSS VIIRS instrument in the SMAP time frame) (see Equation 18).
+The $\tau$ - $\omega$ parameters are derived from information in the refereed literature, from past experiences and analyses conducted by the SMAP team, and from informal discussions with subject matter experts [11, 12, 15, and others].
 These values will be updated, and polarization-dependent values added, as new information becomes available.

 The emissivity that results from the vegetation correction is that of the soil surface, including any effects of surface roughness.
-These effects must be removed in order to determine the smooth surface soil emissivity (e^{soil}) which is required for the Fresnel equation inversion.
+These effects must be removed in order to determine the smooth surface soil emissivity (esoil) which is required for the Fresnel equation inversion.
 One approach to removing this effect is a model described in [16] that yields the bare smooth soil emissivity:

-$$e^{soil} = 1 - [1 - e^{surf}] \exp[h \cos^2 \theta]$$ (11)
+$$e^{soil} = 1 - [1 - e^{surf}] \exp[h\cos^2\theta]$$ (11)

-The $cos^2\theta$ term is sometimes changed to $cos~\theta$ or dropped completely to avoid overcorrecting for roughness - the specific exponent to use will be determined during the SMAP CV phase.
-The parameter h is dependent on the polarization, frequency, and geometric properties of the soil surface and is related to the surface height standard deviation s. h values for different land cover types will be included in the SMAP τ - ω parameter look up table.
+The $cos^2\theta$ term is sometimes changed to $cos\ \theta$ or dropped completely to avoid overcorrecting for roughness - the specific exponent to use will be determined during the SMAP CV phase.
+SMAP currently uses $cos^2\theta$ .
+The parameter h is dependent on the polarization, frequency, and geometric properties of the soil surface and is related to the surface height standard deviation s. h values for different land cover types will be included in the SMAP $\tau$ - $\omega$ parameter look up table.

-Emissivity is related to the dielectric properties (ε) of the soil and the viewing or incidence angle (θ).
-For ease of computational inversion, it can be assumed that the real component (ε_r) of the dielectric constant provides a good approximation of the complex dielectric constant; however, the complex form is also retained in the SMAP L2_SM_P processor.
+Emissivity is related to the dielectric properties ( $\varepsilon$ ) of the soil and the viewing or incidence angle ( $\theta$ ).
+For ease of computational inversion, it can be assumed that the real component ( $\varepsilon_r$ ) of the dielectric constant provides a good approximation of the complex dielectric constant; however, the complex form is also retained in the SMAP L2\SM\P processor.
 The Fresnel equations link the dielectric constant to emissivity.
 For horizontal (H) polarization (eq.
 2 rewritten for emissivity):